Quiet Monday, storms ahead for Tuesday

 MOBILE, Ala.
 (WALA) - Hi, this FOX10 News Meteorologist Matt Barrentine.

-Monday morning is starting cool and crisp, around 50, but it will warm up quickly as the day goes along.
 Lots of sun and highs in the mid 70s for Monday afternoon.
-No rain today, but a southeast breeze picks up in the afternoon.
+No rain today, but a SE breeze picks up in the afternoon.

 The next storm system will move in Tuesday.
 This one has significant severe storm possibilities.
 Timing will be late afternoon into the evening.